Key players in Syria's long civil war, reignited by shock rebel offensive - ExBulletin

 The Kurdish-led Syrian Democratic Forces, a U.S.-backed coalition of groups, control large parts of eastern Syria.

-The SDF fought the Islamic State group, seizing the last piece of territory held by the extremists in eastern Syria.
+The SDF fought the Islamic State groupcapturing the last piece of land held by extremists in eastern Syria.
 About 900 U.S. troops are stationed in eastern Syria to guard against a resurgence of the extremist group.

 SDF forces still control several neighborhoods of Aleppo surrounded by insurgents.
 Opposition activists said insurgents were willing to let those fighters cross the border into northeast Syria, but it was not immediately clear whether Kurdish-led forces would do so.